Measure and Improve Your Leadership Work System

 How can we monitor daily work team leader performance?

 As a plant manager, I expect each of my process owners (and myself) to provide four things each month.
 First, each process owns keeps a key project list for their processes.
 Second, they list a monthly summary of their key accomplishments and challenges.
 The third item is a performance summary spreadsheet that shows DAILY process inputs and outputs.
 I expected my supervisors to spend 30-60 minutes a day on these items.
-Since they use a spreadsheet to compile and organize them, I can review their progress at any time.
-I simply look at the spreadsheet itself, the results trend lines posted in their process areas, and/or their hard copy monthly report (or intranet web page).
-My “Personal Kaizen Operational Excellence” certificate process is specifically designed to help you install a similar process for your work team leaders in your organization.

 How can Great Systems help you improve your leadership work system?

 For over 40 years, I have helped design leadership systems in a variety of organization types, both small and large.
 These experiences help me discover value added, simple ways to set up systems to measure leadership effectiveness.
-They also help me link the results of this regular measurement to a formal leadership development process and make sure that all leadership communications are both coordinated and value added.
-Lost leadership is the primary power restrictor for this power system.
-These tools help you eliminate that barrier.
-Also, they help you move more rapidly forward towards higher levels of performance.
+Plus, they help me link the results of this regular measurement to a formal leadership development process.
+This helps make sure that all leadership communications are both coordinated and value added.

 Keep improving!